octopus-network/octopus-appchain-anchor/README.md

 unbond_stake |  |  | allowed |  | allowed
 unbond_delegation |  |  | allowed |  | allowed

+### Manage beefy light client

+This contract manages a stateful beefy light client for the verification of `appchain message`.
+The state of the light client is periodically synced by `octopus relayer` (the state data relayed must be verified first, of course).
+All `appchain message` s relayed by `octopus relayer` must be verified by the light client before they are applied in this contract.

+> Refer to the implementation of [octopus beefy light client](https://github.com/octopus-network/beefy-light-client).

+### Process appchain messages

+This contract can verify (by using beefy light client) and stage `appchain message` s relayed by `octopus relayer`.
+As the gas consumption of a `appchain message` may exceed the gas limitation in NEAR protocol, the processing of staged `appchain message` s may cost multiple transactions to finish.
+This contract has a permissionless function to process staged `appchain message` s.
+This function will be called repeatedly by `octopus relayer` until all staged messages are applied in this contract.

+The `appchain message` s which can be applied in this contract have the following types:

+* Fungible token burnt in appchain - refer to [Manage NEAR fungible token](#manage-near-fungible-token)
+* Appchain native token locked in appchain - refer to [Manage wrapped appchain token](#manage-wrapped-appchain-token)
+* New era is planed in appchain - refer to [Switch validator set](#switch-validator-set)
+* Reward of era can be distributed - refer to [Distribute reward of era](#distribute-reward-of-era)

 ### Switch validator set

 When this contract receives an `appchain message` which indicates that the corresponding appchain has switched to a new `era`, this contract should: